WaterfallEngineering/reanimator/README.md

 **Capture and replay JavaScript applications**

 Reanimator captures non-deterministic input to a JavaScript application in a log that can replayed at a later date.
-It was originaly designed for debugging web application crashes in the wild, but it may be useful for other purposes, such as usability testing and tutorials.
+It was originally designed for recording web application crashes in the wild for later debugging, but it may be useful for other purposes, such as usability testing and tutorials.

 Reanimator consists of a core, which is responsible for capture setup and driving the replay, and one or more [plugins](#reanimatorplug), which are